aieater/gpueater_nodejs/README.md

         }
 }
 ```
-If you create the JSON file, you would be able to control your instance through the API.
-* Permission management for tokens are still in development.
+* At this time, permission control for each token are not available.
+Still in development.

 ### Installing GPUEater API on your system